subhendukhatuya/FLAN-FinBPS/README.md

     ```

 4. For Abstrative Phase.
-   To train the model please run the followinf code.
+   To train the model please run the following code.
 It will produce predicted BPS for test files.
     ```
     python ectsum_finetune_flant5_question_based_context.py
     ```